How to Find a Gay Therapist: 6 Things to Look For

 - Have you worked with other lesbian couples?

-- Are you comfortable talking about LGBTQI+ sexual issues?
+- Are you comfortable talking about LGBTQIA+ sexual issues?

 - Do your personal or religious feelings prevent you from discussing some aspects of gay life?

-- How up to date are you on the latest scholarly work in your field on bisexual issues?
+- How up-to-date are you on the latest scholarly work on bisexual issues in your field?

 - Can you be as open and honest with me as I will be with you?